JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-With all the setup now complete we have succsesfully installed osTicket with no errors.
+Now that everything is set up, we have successfully and free of errors installed osTicket.
 </p>
 <br />